-10. JD Transit Bus.
+10. JD Transit Bus

 Established in the 1940’s by Vicente A. Heras, JD Transit buses once ruled Manila roads.
-In fact, Filipinos who lived in Manila from the 50’s and well into the 70’s practically grew up riding these iconic red buses whose livery remained the same until the company closed shop.
+In fact, Filipinos who lived in Manila from the 50’s and well into the 70’s practically growing up riding these iconic red buses whose livery remained the same until the company closed shop.

 As one of the pioneers of Philippines’ bus industry, JD Transit was one of the founding members of the Bus Operators Association of the Philippines (BOAP) when it was established in 1954.
 The company had used Fords since 1946 as the latter were “reputed for their safety, dependability, and economy.”
 Passengers who were lucky enough to ride in one of these early buses remember JD Transit for the cleanliness and no-smoking policy within its vehicles.
 The drivers and conductresses were also very courteous, and both were also required to wear their uniforms which included a cap and a badge.

 In the late 80’s, a combination of oil crisis, labor union strikes, and the emergence of the government-owned Metro Manila Transit Corporation (MMTC) caused the business of JD Transit to suffer.
 The company never recovered and decided to shut down its operations for good.